Panic! at the Disco

-Continuing as a duo, Urie and Smith released a new single, "New Perspective", for the movie Jennifer's Body, and recruited bassist Dallon Weekes and guitarist Ian Crawford as touring musicians for live performances.
+Continuing as a duo, Urie and Smith released a new single, "New Perspective", for the film Jennifer's Body (2009), and recruited bassist Dallon Weekes and guitarist Ian Crawford as touring musicians for live performances.
+Weekes was later inducted into the band's lineup as a full-time member in 2010.
 The band's third studio album, Vices & Virtues (2011), was recorded solely by Urie and Smith in 2010, produced by John Feldmann and Butch Walker.
-Weekes joined the band as a full-time member in 2012, while Crawford departed once the tour cycle for Vices & Virtues ended.
+Crawford departed once the tour cycle for Vices & Virtues ended in 2012.
 As a three-piece, Urie, Smith, and Weekes recorded and released the band's fourth studio album, Too Weird to Live, Too Rare to Die!, in 2013.
-Prior to the release of the album, Smith unofficially left the band due to health and drug-related issues, leaving Urie and Weekes as the remaining members.
+Prior to the release of the album, Smith unofficially left the band due to health- and drug-related issues, leaving Urie and Weekes as the remaining members.
 The duo recruited guitarist Kenneth Harris and drummer Dan Pawlovich as touring musicians for live performances.

 In 2015, Smith officially left the band after not performing live with them since his departure in 2013.
-Shortly thereafter, Weekes reverted to being a touring member once again, resulting in Panic! becoming Urie's solo project.
-In April 2015, "Hallelujah" was released as the first single from Panic! at the Disco's fifth studio album, Death of a Bachelor (2016).
-In December 2017, Weekes officially announced his departure from the band.
-In March 2018, Panic! at the Disco released "Say Amen (Saturday Night)", the lead single from its sixth studio album, Pray for the Wicked (2018), which was released in June.
-Panic! at the Disco's seventh and final studio album, Viva Las Vengeance, was released on August 19, 2022.

-On January 24, 2023, Urie officially announced that Panic! at the Disco would disband following the conclusion of the Viva Las Vengeance Tour on March 10 of that year.
+Shortly thereafter, Weekes reverted to being a touring musician once again, resulting in Panic! becoming Urie's solo project.
+In January 2016, Panic! at the Disco released their fifth studio album, Death of a Bachelor.
+In December 2017, Weekes officially announced his departure from the band, with Nicole Row replacing him in the touring lineup.
+In June 2018, Panic! at the Disco released their sixth studio album, Pray for the Wicked, featuring their highest charting single "High Hopes".
+Panic! at the Disco's seventh studio album, Viva Las Vengeance, was released on August 19, 2022.
+Following the conclusion of the Viva Las Vengeance Tour in March 2023, Urie disbanded Panic! at the Disco.